History of Promontory Point

 Promontory Point is a 40-acre landscape located at the south end of Chicago’s 600-acre Burnham Park, a lakefront park made of landfill.
 Although Burnham Park was first envisioned in the 1890s, it evolved slowly and in stages.
 Landfill operations to create the southern part of Burnham Park commenced in 1922.
 After the 1934 consolidation of the Chicago Park District, Works Progress Administration (WPA) funding spurred Promontory Point’s completion between 1936 and 1939.
 Landscape architect Alfred Caldwell designed the site’s Prairie style landscape.
 Architect Emanuel V. Buchsbaum produced its French eclectic style towered pavilion that is sometimes likened to a lighthouse.
 In 1989, Caldwell worked with the Chicago Park District to oversee the revitalization of Promontory Point’s landscape.
 Shortly thereafter, the Park District rehabilitated the historic pavilion.

-By 2006, many groups rallied together to call for an alternative construction option that would save the step- stone revetments.
-The Promontory Point Task Force received support from several organizations including Hyde Park Historical Society, Landmarks Illinois, and the National Trust for Historic Preservation, as well officials such as US Congressman Jesse Jackson, Jr., and then U.S. Senator Barack Obama.
+By 2006, many groups rallied together to call for an alternative construction option that would save the step-stone revetments.
+The Promontory Point Task Force received support from several organizations including Hyde Park Historical Society, Landmarks Illinois, and the National Trust for Historic Preservation, as well officials such as U.S. Congressman Jesse Jackson, Jr., and then U.S. Senator Barack Obama.
 As a result of several meetings held in 2006 and the strong public support for a preservation approach, the government agencies agreed that alternative plans would be prepared.
-However, as of 2017, funding has not been earmarked and new plans have not yet been developed.
+However, as of 2020, no Federal or State funding was earmarked.

 Despite its deteriorating revetments and somewhat sparser plantings, Burnham Park’s Promontory Point remains one of the most significant historic landscapes on the lakefront and most beloved spots on the city’s South Side.
 Caldwell said that Promontory Point was “a place you go to and you are thrilled— a beautiful experience, a joy, a delight.”
 Without question, Promontory Point remains such a place today.